Sankhya-S/NVIDIA_Clinicians_Assistant/README.md

 #### Metrics Evaluated
 The following metrics are used to assess the chatbot's performance:
-- **Context Precision**: Evaluates how much of the retrieved context was actually relevant and necessary to answer the question by comparing it against a reference answer.
-- **Response Relevance**: Measures whether the generated response actually answers the given question, regardless of whether it's factual or faithful to the context.
-It's purely about relevance to the query.
-It assigns lower scores to incomplete or redundant answers and higher scores to highly relevant responses.
-The metric is computed using three elements: the user_input, the retrieved_contexts, and the response.
+- **Faithfulness**: Measures whether the model’s generated answers are factually supported by the retrieved source content.
+This metric helps detect hallucinations or unsupported claims, which are especially dangerous in medical settings.
+- **Answer Relevance**: Evaluates how well the answer aligns with the intent and content of the original clinical question.
+It penalizes incomplete or irrelevant responses, focusing on the user's query rather than strict factual correctness.
+- **Context Precision**: Assesses the proportion of retrieved content that was actually useful for answering the question.
+High scores indicate that the retriever efficiently pulled in focused, relevant context rather than excessive or unrelated information.

 ### Evaluation Results
 ![RAGAS_Evaluation](Image_Folder/RAG_evals.png)
+- RAG Baseline delivered the highest context precision (0.88) and answer relevance (0.69), suggesting that its simpler retrieval strategy, enhanced by multi-query expansion and context reordering, may help reduce noise and confusion for the LLM.
-- Advanced Document Processing RAG achieved the highest context precision (0.82) but lower response relevancy (0.57)
+- Advanced Document Processing achieved the highest faithfulness (0.61) due to its structured chunking and metadata-aware retrieval, which provided semantically grounded inputs aligned with clinical intent.
-- Basic RAG showed the best balance with good context precision (0.74) and highest response relevancy (0.64)
-- Hybrid Search RAG performed well with context precision of 0.76 and response relevancy of 0.62
-- Advanced Document Processing & Hybrid Search RAG maintained strong context precision (0.78) but showed lower response relevancy (0.57)
+- Hybrid Search maintained high relevance (0.68) and strong context precision (0.80) by combining dense and sparse retrieval methods, though faithfulness was slightly lower, likely due to surfacing loosely related fragments.
+- Advanced Document Processing + Hybrid (the most complex pipeline) did not outperform simpler versions in answer relevance (0.59), possibly due to increased context noise, redundancy, or over-retrieval.

+These results highlight a key insight: more complex architectures don’t guarantee better answers.
+The best performance stems from carefully balancing precision, relevance, and trustworthiness, rather than simply stacking more retrieval layers.

 ## Setup Steps